A Cloud-first Content Strategy is Imperative, Get Ready to Move!

 It's a long journey, but worth it

 It’s not a quick or easy journey to a cloud-only infrastructure.
 And it’s no longer possible to consider migrating single applications – like SharePoint or Exchange.
-Project owners need to consider their Teams strategy – where are they going, what does an optimal user experience look like?
+Project owners need to consider their Microsoft Teams strategy – where are they going, what does an optimal user experience look like?
 How do I migrate content without creating chaos for employees?
 How will I structure identity and access management to ensure a streamlined user experience?
 How can I build in compliance and security in a way that knowledge workers can access the information they need without friction and frustration?

 Azure AD conditional access (Zero Trust)